11 November 2024

 WooCommerce is built specifically for WordPress, the world’s most popular content management system.
 When people ask, “is WordPress good for ecommerce?”, WooCommerce is what makes the answer a resounding “Yes.”

-Since it is a WordPress plugin, it offers the same powerful SEO tools that make WordPress a preferred content management system.
+Since it is a WordPress plugin, it offers the same powerful SEO tools that make WordPress a preferred content management system, especially when paired with a robust WordPress manager for site optimization and administration.

 2. Modular and Customizable